A variational approximate posterior for the deep Wishart process: Background

 where $\f^\ell_\lambda$ are IID and multivariate-Gaussian distributed conditioned on the features at the previous layer (Eq.~\ref{eq:deepgp:top:F}).
 Thus, $\G_\ell$ follows the definition of the Wishart (Eq.~\ref{eq:def:wishart}), and we can sample $\G_\ell$ directly,

-To work entirely with Gram matrices rather than features, we need to be able to compute the kernel, $\K^\ell_\text{features}(\F_{\ell-1})$ as a function of the Gram matrix at the previous layer, $\G_{\ell-1}$.
-Remarkably, this is possible for a large family of practically relevant kernels \citep{aitchison2020deep}.
-In particular, note that it is possible to recover the distance from the Gram matrix,
+To work entirely with Gram matrices rather than features, we need to be able to compute the kernel, $\K_\text{features}(\F_{\ell-1})$ as a function of the Gram matrix at the previous layer, $\G_{\ell-1}$.
+Remarkably, this is possible for a large family of practically relevant kernels \citep{aitchison2020deep}, for instance isotropic kernels and the arc-cosine (or ReLU) kernel.
+In particular, as we focus on isotropic kernels, note that it is possible to recover distances from the Gram matrix:

-Thus, at least for isotropic kernels, which depend only on the distance, it is possible to obtain $\K_\ell(\cdot)$, which takes the Gram matrix from the previous layer and returns the same kernel matrix as that returned by applying $\K_\text{features}$ to the features from the previous layer:
+Thus, since isotropic kernels depend only on the distance, it is possible to obtain $\K(\cdot)$, which takes the Gram matrix from the previous layer and returns the same kernel matrix as that returned by applying $\K_\text{features}$ to the features from the previous layer:

 By using the equivalent kernel written as a function of the Gram matrix at the previous layer, we can entirely eliminate intermediate layer features, resulting in a deep Wishart process,